Self-gravitating fluid flows with Gowdy symmetry near cosmological singularities: Introduction

 \begin{enumerate}

-\item[] {\bf Sub-critical fluid flow $\Gamma>0$.} This is the main regime of interest, and the fluid asymptotically comes to a rest with respect to an observer moving orthogonally to the foliation slices, and the matter does not strongly interact with the geometry.
+\item[] {\bf Sub-critical fluid flow $\Gamma>0$.} In this case the fluid comes to a rest asymptotically with respect to an observer moving orthogonally to the foliation slices, and the matter does not strongly interact with the geometry.

-\item[] {\bf Super-critical fluid flow $\Gamma<0$.} In this regime, the (un-normalized) fluid vector becomes asymptotically null as one approaches the singularity, and the fluid model breaks down.
+\item[] {\bf Super-critical fluid flow $\Gamma<0$.} In this regime, the (un-normalized) fluid vector becomes asymptotically null as one approaches the singularity, and the fluid model breaks down eventually.
 The sound speed is smaller than the characteristic speed $\sqrt{p_1}$ associated with the geometry so that, at least at a heuristic level, the dynamics of the fluid is dominated by the geometry.

 \end{enumerate}